rounak501/Heath-Management-/CONTRIBUTING.md

  ## Code of Conduct

  We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/Susmita-Dey/Sukoon/blob/main/CODE_OF_CONDUCT.md).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct]

  ## Getting Started